mocks-server/website/docs/get-started-intro.md

 For changing [settings](configuration-options.md) (such as current mock, delay time, etc.) while it is running, you can use:
 * [Interactive command line interface](plugins-inquirer-cli.md), which is very useful in local environments for development.
 * [REST API](plugins-admin-api.md) which is very useful to change mock or route variants from E2E tests, for example, as the [Cypress plugin does.](integrations-cypress.md)

-## How does it work?

-It loads all files in the ["routes"](get-started-routes.md) folder, which are handlers for specific requests, and the ["mocks"](get-started-mocks.md) file, which defines sets of ["route variants"](get-started-routes.md).

-The server will respond to the requests with the route variants defined in the current mock.

-Then, you can easily [change the responses of the API while the server is running](#configuration) changing the current mock, or defining specific route variants.
-This can make your __development or acceptance tests environments very much agile and flexible__, as you can define different ["mocks"](get-started-mocks.md) for every different case you want to simulate.

 ## Why a mock server?